-The main IVAr database will provide data collected with speakers of seven dialects across the Arab world:
+The main IVAr corpus contains data collected with speakers from eight locations across the Arab world:

 Morocco > Tunisia > Egypt > Jordan > Syria > Iraq > Kuwait > Emirates/Oman

 Arabic dialects form a continuum of variation across North Africa and the Middle East.

 The dialects are often grouped into five regions, based on shared linguistic features (e.g. how the sounds <ج> [ʒ] or <ق> [q] are pronounced):